email2ify/friends/README.md

 ## Frameworks and Tools

 - [React-Bootstrap 1.6.3](https://react-bootstrap-v4.netlify.app/) - I used Bootstrap React library for User Interface for components, styling and responsiveness.
-- [Axios](https://axios-http.com/docs/intro) - Axios is a Promise API.
-Justification: I used axios to send API requests from the React project to the API and avoid any CORS errors when sending cookies.
+- [Axios](https://axios-http.com/docs/intro) - Axios is a Promise API.I used axios to send API requests from the React project to the API and avoid any CORS errors when sending cookies.
 - [React Router](https://v5.reactrouter.com/web/guides/quick-start) - For routing.
 I used this library to enable navigation between views of components and on the URL they have accessed in the browser.
-- [JWT](https://jwt.io/) - I used JWT to securely transmit data and to have the ability to verify that the content has not been tampered.
+- [JWT](https://jwt.io/) - I used JWT to securely transmit data and to have the ability to verify that the content has not been tampered with.
 - [React 17](https://17.reactjs.org/) - JavaScript library for building User Interfaces.
 - [React Infinite Scroll](https://www.npmjs.com/package/react-infinite-scroll-component) - React library.
-Is used, as this component load content e.g feed page and users don't need to scrolls towards the bottom of the page without having to jump to the next page.
+Is used, as this component load content e.g feed page and users don't need to scrolls towards the bottom of the page without having to hover to the next page.

 - [Cloudinary](https://cloudinary.com/) - I used this to store static files
-- [Google Fonts](https://fonts.google.com/) - I used this to import fonts
+- [Google Fonts](https://fonts.google.com/) - I used this for fonts
 - [Responsive](https://www.responsivedesignchecker.com/) - I used this to create the multi-device mock-up
 - [Gitpod](https://gitpod.io) - I used this to host a virtual workspace
 - [Balsamiq](https://balsamiq.com/)  Used to create the wireframes
 - [Chrome dev tools](https://developers.google.com/web/tools/chrome-devtools/) - Developer tool.
 I used this for debugging of the code and checking site for responsiveness
-- [Font Awesome](https://fontawesome.com/) -I used this to style the site with icons.
+- [Font Awesome](https://fontawesome.com/) -I used this to style the site.
 - [Git](https://git-scm.com/) - I used this for version control and to push the code to GitHub
 - [GitHub](https://github.com/) - I used this as a remote repository to store project code